 8. Have a sing-along.
 Young kids love music and singing, and a few New Year’s Eve songs will make it a party activity with enthusiastic participation.

 9. Record the year.
-Take a minute on New Year’s Eve to record a few of your child’s memories.
-Write their favorite color, food, toy and anything special that happened that year and put it away with your holiday decorations to take out and read the next holiday season.
+Take a minute on New Year’s Eve to record a few of your child’s memories with our free printable New Year Interview.
+Other things you might want to include are their favorite color, food, toy and anything special that happened that year.
+Put it away with your holiday decorations to take out and read the next holiday season.

 Part of the joy of parenthood is sharing the things you love with your children.
-Enjoy, and see you 2013!
+Enjoy!